 Helped your child to have a growth mindset instead of a fixed mindset?

 Tell them!
-There’s nothing like a few words of affirmation to let someone know that they are appreciated.
+There’s nothing like a few words of affirmation to let someone know they are appreciated.

-3).
-A Group Gift from the Class
+3. Group Gift Ideas from the Class

 Have the students work together to make a great gift!